jeanamarante/catena/README.md

 #### Utility Functions

-Useful functions catena uses internally that are exposed for you to use.
+Useful functions that catena uses internally that are exposed for you to use.

+&nbsp;

+##### throwError, throwArgumentError

+All arguments are optional. type will always be shown as uppercase.

+_throwError(message: String, type: String, module: Object, index: Number);_

+For throwArgumentError the last two params are optional but the first two are required for the error message.

+_throwArgumentError(name: String, type: String, module: Object, index: Number);_

+&nbsp;

 ##### isNaN,&nbsp; isNull,&nbsp; isArray,&nbsp; isObject,&nbsp; isNumber,&nbsp; isString,&nbsp; isBoolean,&nbsp; isFunction,&nbsp; isInstance,&nbsp; isUndefined,&nbsp; isEmptyArray,&nbsp; isEmptyString